NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 For those that stick to only the what the official documentation recommends, this may all feel experimental and out of reach.

-what is a tried solution in open source may even still feel experimental within your organization -- every group of folks adopts knowledge at different speeds, and that's ok.
+However, to help mitigate that feeling, I've been working on some learning materials and tutorials,

-In any case, the aim here is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.
+but even then --- within your organization -- every group of folks adopts knowledge at different speeds, and that's ok.
+I'm happy to help close those gaps, answer questions, you name it.

-I will be providing learning materials, and tutorials that folks can use if they want to learn more.
+The goal is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.

 -->